Guerrilla Girls: History

-Soon after, the group expanded its focus to include racism in the art world, attracting artists of color.
+A year after its founding, the group expanded its focus to include racism in the art world, attracting artists of color.
 They also took on projects outside of New York, enabling them to address sexism and racism nationally and internationally.
 Though the art world has remained the group's main focus, the Guerrilla Girls' agenda has included sexism and racism in films, mass and popular culture, and politics.
 Tokenism also represents a major group concern.

-During its first years, the Guerrilla Girls conducted "weenie counts", such that members visited institutions like the Metropolitan Museum of Art and counted artworks' male-to-female subject ratios.
-Data gathered from the Met's public collections in 1989 showed that women artists had produced less than 5% of the works in the Modern Art Department, while 85% of the nudes were female.
+Periodically, the Guerrilla Girls conducted "weenie" and "banana" counts, wherein members visited institutions like the Metropolitan Museum of Art and counted nudes, noting the ration of male-to-female subjects, as well as the ratio of male-to-female artists represented in the various collections.
+Data gathered from their survey in the Met in 1989 showed that women artists had produced less than 5% of the works in the Modern Art galleries, while 85% of the nudes were female.

 Early organizing was based around meetings, during which members evaluated statistical data gathered regarding gender inequality within the New York City's art scene.
 The Guerrilla Girls also worked closely with artists, encouraging them to speak to those within the community to bridge the gender gap where they perceived it.